Starbreeze Studios: Syndicate, Payday 2 and Brothers (2010–2016)

 Starbreeze then partnered with Electronic Arts for two different games, one was known as Project Redlime, while the other was an action-adventure video game set within the Bourne universe.
 The Bourne game was canceled as a direct result of Matt Damon and director Paul Greengrass not participating in the fourth Bourne film.
 Project Redlime had a larger scale than the Bourne game.
 It was said to be a reinvention of one of Electronic Arts' franchises.
-The company shifted from a technology-orientated company to focus more on the core gameplay mechanics of their new project.
+The company shifted from a technology-orientated company to focus more on the core gameplay mechanics of its new project.
 Syndicate was announced in September 2011.
 The game suffered from a troubled development, with Starbreeze completely reworking the game one year after its initial development.
 There were also many creative differences between the developer and the publisher, and the two companies suffered from an inharmonious relationship.
 During the game's development, seven senior members of the company, including Högdahl, left to form their own smaller studio.
 Some of them formed MachineGames to work on their own original games.
 With a budget that was less than other typical AAA video games, Syndicate received average reviews and was a commercial failure.
 Grefberg left the company after the game's completion, and 25 employees were laid off.

 Many employees left Starbreeze when MachineGames recruited.
 Then CEO Johan Kristiansson also stepped down, and was replaced by Mikael Nemark.
 Nemark took the studio in a new direction.
 Besides focusing on AAA video games, it would also allocate resources to develop smaller, downloadable games in order to broaden the company's portfolio.
 These new games would no longer use the engine created by Högdahl.
-In 2011, Starbreeze announced that it was partnering with Epic Games to use their engine, Unreal Engine, for their first small titles.
+In 2011, Starbreeze announced that it was partnering with Epic Games to use its engine, Unreal Engine, for its first small titles.
 In 2012, Starbreeze announced Cold Mercury, a free-to-play video game and a project codenamed P13.
 Prior to that, Josef Fares, an award-winning Swedish director, had been unsuccessfully pitching game ideas to several Swedish developers.
 Starbreeze was in need of new, original properties, and accepted Fares' pitch.
 P13 later became Brothers: A Tale of Two Sons.
 Focusing on creating an emotional and "personal" experience, Starbreeze partnered with publisher 505 Games to publish the game.
 It was released in 2013 to critical acclaim and received numerous awards and accolades.
 The rights to the Brothers intellectual property was later acquired by 505 Games in 2015.
 After the success of Brothers, Fares announced that he had established a new studio named Hazelight and is working on a project with Electronic Arts.